 Choose your language:

-T-Mobile was retiring its legacy network and engaged TEKsystems Training and Education Services to deliver a self-directed training solution that would be available simultaneously with the migration to the new network.
+T-Mobile was retiring its legacy network and engaged TEKsystems Learning Solutions to deliver a self-directed training solution that would be available simultaneously with the migration to the new network.

 As one of the nation’s largest wireless voice, messaging and data providers, T-Mobile delivers communications services to over 33 million customers in the United States, U.S. Virgin Islands and Puerto Rico.
 The client provides its services as well as handsets and accessories through its retail stores, independent retail outlets, its website and third-party Web retailers.
 T-Mobile is a subsidiary of Deutsche Telekom, a world leader in integrated telecommunications.
 TEKsystems has supported T-Mobile since 1998.